Submissions

 1. Op-Ed: Offers a unique perspective on a timely public health issue.

-2. Letter to the Editors: Discussion of a recent article in this journal submitted within six months of publication of the article.
+2. Letter to the Editors: Discussion of a recent article in this journal.

-1. Multimedia: Reports in any of the above categories in the form of video/audio submissions.
+1. Multimedia: Reports in any of the above categories in the form of video/audio submission.

 2. Creative and Visual Works: The journal also welcomes submissions that address public health issues in creative or visual formats.
-Examples of this type of work includes: artwork, photovoice projects, and research animations/infographics.
+Examples of this type of work include artwork, photovoice, and research animations/infographics.

-• Provide a clear, concise and interesting title and abstract; this helps readers quickly see the value of your work.
+• Authors should provide a clear, concise, and interesting title and abstract.
+This helps readers quickly see the value of your work.

 • All pages should be numbered.